medialab/webclim_propagation_graphs_facebook/README.md

 ```
 python 3_create_graphs.py
 ```
-And see the "url_fbgroup_bipartite.gexf" file appear in the `graph` folder.
+You should see see 4 gexf files appear in the `graph` folder.